 Back surgery recovery begins long before you find yourself in the recovery room.
 If you’ve done everything you can before and after surgery, then your recovery time should be quick.

-Follow these nine steps to ensure your body—and environment—are ready to help you heal.
+Read on to learn the nine steps you should take to ensure your mind, body, and environmentn are ready to help you heal.

 Back surgery recovery tips

 Although it’s best to avoid aggressive exercise after a spine injury, exercising will help decrease back pain, increase circulation and enhance your mood.

 Work with a physical therapist to create an exercise plan that includes a combination of strengthening, stretching and low-impact aerobic activity.

 In addition, orthopedic doctors also recommend making an effort to move toward a healthier weight because it will reduce the stress on your spine before, after, and during back surgery recovery.

 If you smoke, consider giving up the habit to ease your suffering.
 Smoking leads to faster degeneration of your spine which increases back pain.

 Likewise, try and make use of the time before and after your surgery to give up your smoking.